The Law Society of England and Wales has a strong interest in the impact of technology and data use on human rights.

 She is an award winning published author, speaker and lecturer and frequent media commentator.

-Sofia is a professor of Statistics at University College London (UCL) since October 2007.
+Sofia is a professor of Statistics at EPFL, Switzerland and at University College London (UCL).
 She is director of UCL’s Centre for Data Science, an honorary professor of Computer Science and a senior research associate of Mathematics at UCL.

 Professor Delacroix’s work has notably been funded by the Wellcome Trust, the NHS and the Leverhulme Trust, from whom she received the Leverhulme Prize.